Leatherback Sea Turtles

 - The largest one on record washed up dead on the coast of Wales (UK) in 1988.
 It weighed over 2,000 lbs and measured 9 feet in length!
 It was estimated to be approximately 100 years old.
 The turtle had been drowned from entanglement in fishing gear.

 - They can dive deeper than 4,000 ft (roughly 1,200 m)!
 Sperm Whales, Beaked Whales, and Elephant seals are the only other known animals that dive deeper.

 - Researchers recently tracked an adult female more than 12,000 miles (19,000 km) using satellite telemetry, from Indonesia to Oregon, one of the longest recorded migrations of any vertebrate animal.
 Read an article about this incredible journey.

 What is SEE Turtles?

 We protect sea turtles through conservation travel and volunteer tours, educational programs, and Billion Baby Turtles.
-We're a project of the Oceanic Society, America's first non-profit dedicated to protecting the ocean.
+We're a project of the Oceanic Society.
 Contact us to learn more about leatherback sea turtles.